malinlarsson/courses/r_programming/1703/precourse.md

 # Other tools

-To be ablo to follow in this class we do recommend to use R-studio, but in case it does not fit your needs all the R code we describe will of course work irrespective of the environment that you use.
+To be able to follow in this class we do recommend to use R-studio, but in case it does not fit your needs all the R code we describe will of course work irrespective of the environment that you use.
 The main benefits of using r-studio is that there are bundled packages with